unlocomqx/addons-docs/docs/src/productdesigner/product-config/07-images.md

 Only the part of the design that is under the transparency is visible.

+## Production canvas

+The production canvas is only included in the final SVG.
+It's useful when you want to use a large background image for production but only show a smaller image in the production page to ensure a faster page load.

 ## Production mask

 The production mask follows the same principles are the [mask image](#mask-image) but is only included in the production SVG.